bbrister/SIFT3D/README.md

 If you would like to cite this work, please refer to the following paper:

-Rister, Blaine; Reiter, Daniel; Zhang, Hejia; Volz, Daniel; Horowitz, Mark; Gabr, Refaat E.; Cavallaro, Joseph R., "Scale- and orientation-invariant keypoints in higher-dimensional data," in *Image Processing (ICIP), 2015 IEEE International Conference on*, pp.3490-3494, 27-30 Sept.
-2015.
+B. Rister, M. A. Horowitz and D. L. Rubin, "Volumetric Image Registration From Invariant Keypoints," in *IEEE Transactions on Image Processing*, vol. 26, no. 10, pp. 4900-4910, Oct.
+2017.
-doi: 10.1109/ICIP.2015.7351453
+doi: 10.1109/TIP.2017.2722689

-The paper and automatic citations are available [here](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=7351453).
+The paper and automatic citations are available [here](http://ieeexplore.ieee.org/document/7967757/citations).